Allen Jones (artist): Artistic style and influences

 Associated with the British Pop art movement of the late 1960s, Jones is known for his work with lithography, painting, drawing, and sculpture.
 The Cass Sculpture Foundation wrote about Jones' work that "on a flat canvas, painted forms appear sculptural and his three-dimensional works are painterly.
 He uses colour to describe form, at times with graphic precision, or conversely with an energy and freedom of gesture which is close to direct expression.
 Similar developments are evident in his printmaking."
 The Tate has described his output in lithography as "prolific," writing that it "proved an appropriate medium for his graphic flair."
 Artists and pop fashion designers such as Alexander McQueen, Issey Miyake and Richard Nicoll have cited Jones as an influence on their own styles.

 Jones is known for incorporating erotic imagery into his works, including rubber fetishism and BDSM, and this sexuality has often been a focus of both art critics and the press.
 Mark Hudson wrote in 2014 that Jones' "subjects have included musicians, dancers and London buses, but in the popular perception his name is irrevocably linked to his peerlessly kinky fetish women, whether in two or three dimensions, with their machined surfaces and blank expressions – images that are as emblematic of classic British pop art as Peter Blake's Beatles paintings or Hockney's swimming pools."
 In a review on Jones' career, Richard Dorment wrote in November 2014 that "you could argue that Jones's work isn't really about women; it's about men and how they look at and think about women.
 Men use various strategies to neutralise or control desire.
 One is to fetishise the female body...[while] another is for the man to appropriate it."

 Dorment further explains himself by writing that turn to Jones's paintings, and you see that he explores the theme of men transformed into women again and again.
 A man dancing with a woman becomes inextricably fused into her body; another trades trousers and brogues for stockings and heels, as he walks from one edge of the canvas to the other...
 Dorment further opines that "the paintings... show men and women in sexual situations, but they are joyous and liberated and self-indulgent in a way that the lugubrious mannequins aren't."
 Wrote Catrin Davies for Twin Factory in November 2014 about the show, Jones' paintings provide a little counterbalance to the implied misogyny of his sculptures.
-In these colourfully kitsch scenes he paints about power-play with cross-dressing inferences, of the dominate female, the submissive male, of the animalistic rituals of mating and the delicate interplay of coupling represented in the form of dance.
+In these colourfully kitsch scenes he paints about power-play with cross-dressing inferences, of the dominant female, the submissive male, of the animalistic rituals of mating and the delicate interplay of coupling represented in the form of dance.